Community Safety Plan

 - Uncover local assets and identify risk factors underlying local community safety issues

-- Outline tangible, evidence-based actions through multi-system / agency approaches
+- Outline tangible, evidence-based actions taken through multi-system and agency approaches

 - Develop new ways of measuring, monitoring and reporting progress

 The Kelowna CSP was guided by the following overarching objectives:

 - To develop partnerships that deliver community safety strategies and outcomes, while building governance structures for ongoing coordination and integration among systems leaders